kuyawa/StellarSDK/Readme.md

 server.submitTransaction(tx) { response in ... }
 ````

-Chaining requests is also possible but barely functional:
+Chaining requests is also possible:

 ````Swift
 server.loadAccount(address) { account in